 Other useful links for information related to the ACA and health benefits include:

-The National Compensation Survey benefits series is an annual publication on the incidence and provisions of selected benefits provided by employers to their employees.
+The National Compensation Survey (NCS) benefits series is comprised of two annual publications on the incidence and provisions of selected benefits provided by employers to their employees.
 The data are released in two stages.
 Initially, data are published on the incidence and key provisions of selected benefit plans and detailed provisions of paid holidays, life insurance plans, and other benefit plans.
-Employer and employee shares of contibutions to medical care premiums, and their average amounts are also presented.
-At a later date, more detailed information on the provisions on health or retirement plans are published.
+Employer and employee shares of contributions to medical care premiums and their average amounts are also presented.
+At a later date, more detailed information on the provisions on health and retirement plans are published.

 Data on employer-provided benefits costs and their changes are available from the BLS Employment Cost Trends.

 NCS publishes data for a selected number of occupational groups.
 Some detailed occupational groupings such as protective service workers in private industry and primary, secondary, and special education school teacher occupations in state and local government are also available.